MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 - An Azure subscription
 - At the subscription level, either the **Owner** role, or both **Contributor** and **User Access Administrator** roles

+> [!TIP]
-For more information, see [View the access a user has to Azure resources](/azure/role-based-access-control/check-access).
+> To determine what roles have currently been assigned, see [View the access a user has to Azure resources](/azure/role-based-access-control/check-access).

 ### [Azure portal](#tab/portal)